simonmichael/hledger/bin/README.md

 The hledger-*.hs scripts here are example/experimental hledger [add-on commands].
 See <https://hledger.org/scripting.html> for more about this.

-They are mostly implemented as [stack] scripts; if you have stack in your $PATH, they should just work, automatically installing their dependencies if needed.
+They are mostly implemented as [stack] runghc scripts.
+See the comments in hledger-check-fancyassertions.hs for more about how to run or compile them.
-(You can also run them with [cabal], or runghc, or compile them with ghc, if you take care of the dependencies yourself.)
+Short version: run bin/compile.sh to compile all scripts, and add this directory to your $PATH so they show up in hledger's command list.

 Scripts overview, simplest first: